canjs/canjs/docs/can-canjs/canjs.md

 <h3 id='expert'>Become an expert quickly</h3>

 Learning a new framework is hard.
-Different needs and experiences don't fit a one-size fits all solution.
+Your needs and experiences don't fit a one-size-fits-all solution.
 Our long list of guides are organized in a skill tree as follows, so you _level up_ faster by taking the guide that meets your needs.